FLAT

 </flow>

-to delegate the incoming request to httpbin.org.
+to delegate the incoming request to .

-The following flow shows a more advanced example:
+The following shows a more advanced example:

 <flow>